 One of the top travel destinations in the Southeast USA, the Florida Keys offer plenty of interesting and unique towns, areas, and neighborhoods.
 Each island shows off a different facet of the archipelago with new experiences around every corner.

-Many of the best areas to stay in the Florida Keys are on the largest islands of Key West and Key Largo.
+Many of the best areas in the Florida Keys are on the largest islands of Key West and Key Largo.
 Staying on smaller islands such as Marathon, Islamorada, and Big Pine Key, on the other hand, will give you a quieter vibe away from the busier city centers.

 On the lookout for the best hotels in the Florida Keys?
 Find the islands’ top lodging options with this complete guide to the best places to stay in the Florida Keys.